bulbicx/IMS-Starter-June21SDET-Marco/README.md

 (4) Before running the application, we need to create a database properties connection file as it is not present for security reasons.
 Click on src/main/resources and create a file named "db.properties" with properties extension.

 (5) Inside the file insert the database connection, username and password using the down below template.
+Remember to modify the respective fields with your own details.

 ```
 db.url=jdbc:mysql://localhost:3306/<database_name>?serverTimezone=UTC